-Needless to say, for people who spend months combing the interweb for information about how to write the most perfect, proper, and impeccable query letter known to publishing and then spend weeks drafting a squeaky clean query, such news about successful rulebreaking makes heads explode aplenty.
+Needless to say, for people who spend months combing the interwebs for information about how to write the most perfect, proper, and impeccable query letter known to publishing and then spend weeks drafting a squeaky clean email, such news about successful rulebreaking makes heads explode aplenty.

-There is No. Such.
-Thing. as an automatic rejection.
-Well, one such thing: if it’s screenplays or poetry.
-Otherwise I’m looking carefully and weighing a host of complex factors, and yes, you can spell my name wrong, write an entire query out of rhetorical questions and/or insult the Sacramento Kings, and I still might request a partial.
+But there is no such thing as an automatic rejection.
+Agents are looking carefully and weighing a host of complex factors, and yes, you can spell their name wrong, write an entire query out of rhetorical questions, and/or insult their dog, and they still might request a partial.

 Does this mean you should cast all rules out the window?
 NO!

-Let’s say you have to get to 10 points in order to for me to request a manuscript.
-Here are the categories, which I’m scoring 0-10:
+Let’s say you have to get to 10 points in order to for an agent to request a manuscript.
+Here are the categories, which an agent is scoring 0-10:

 Or, let’s say the person has no writing credits, wrote an unprofessional letter, but the book idea is incredibly awesome and even involves a jelliquarium.
 10 points!
 Manuscript requested!

-But most importantly for the average querier out there, you want to earn points however you can.
-Sure, you can break the rules if you want, and if your idea and writing makes a perfect 10 you may find success.
 But your odds are so much better if you earn as many points on the “professionalism” scale as you possibly can.
-I have requested a large number of partials where the idea did not immediately strike me (let’s say 3 or 4 points), but the query letter was so impeccable (8 or 9 points!)
+When I was an agent I requested a large number of partials where the idea did not immediately strike me (let’s say 3 or 4 points), but the query letter was so impeccable (8 or 9 points!)
 I wanted to check it out.

-I still say your chances are better if you try and stick to the rules, but I’m also not going to miss out on a perfect 10 book idea just because someone misspelled their name or committed a minor faux pas.
+I still say your chances are better if you try and stick to the rules, but an agent is also not going to miss out on a perfect 10 book idea just because someone misspelled their name or committed a minor faux pas.